Multivariate Regression

 Multivariate regression is also called by the name systems of regression equations.
 Closely related is the method of Seemingly Unrelated Regressions (SUR).

-Examples where systems of regression equations are useful: There are many settings in which disturbances are correlated across units.
+Examples where systems of regression equations are useful: There are many settings in which contemporaneous disturbances are correlated across units.
 In these contexts, it makes sense to consider the several models jointly.

 Example 1